Oslo: Urban region

 To the north and east, wide forested hills (Marka) rise above the city giving the location the shape of a giant amphitheatre.
 The urban municipality (bykommune) of Oslo and county (fylke) of Oslo are two parts of the same entity, making Oslo the only city in Norway where two administrative levels are integrated.
 Of Oslo's total area, 130 km2 is built-up and 9.6 km2 is agricultural.
 The open areas within the built-up zone amount to 22 km2.

 The city of Oslo was established as a municipality on 3 January 1838 (see formannskapsdistrikt).
 It was separated from the county of Akershus to become a county of its own in 1842.
 The rural municipality of Aker was merged with Oslo on 1 January 1948 (and simultaneously transferred from Akershus county to Oslo county).
 Furthermore, Oslo shares several important functions with Akershus county.

-Boroughs

-As defined in January 2004 by the city council

 In addition is Marka (1,610 residents, 301.1 km2), that is administered by several boroughs; and Sentrum (1,471 residents, 1.8 km2) that is partially administered by St. Hanshaugen, and in part directly by the city council.
 As of 27 February 2020, there were 2,386 residents who were not allocated to a borough.

+The nine municipalities directly included in the Urban area of Oslo.